Eating Disorder, Burnout & Anxiety Therapy

 Healing isn’t about trying harder — it’s about giving your inner world the care it’s been longing for.

-Through IFS (Internal Family Systems) and EMDR, combined with my background as both a therapist and a dietitian, we’ll get to the root of the struggles that keep you stuck.
-Instead of another quick strategy or willpower push, therapy here helps you finally listen to the parts of you that criticize, push, or protect — and release the burdens they’ve been carrying for years.
+Through IFS (Internal Family Systems) and EMDR therapy, along with my background as a therapist and dietitian, we work at the root — not just the symptoms.
+Instead of more willpower or quick fixes, therapy becomes a place to understand the parts of you that criticize, push, or protect, and begin to release what they’ve been carrying.

-This work makes lasting change possible:
+This is where lasting change begins:

-• Food no longer feels like your biggest struggle.
+Food no longer feels like your biggest struggle.

 Emily’s Specialties

-• IFS & EMDR Therapy for Lasting Change
+IFS & EMDR Therapy for Lasting Change

 Using IFS and EMDR, we get to the root of what keeps you stuck — so you can release old patterns and step into lasting change.

-• Food Freedom & Eating Disorder Recovery
+Food Freedom & Eating Disorder Recovery

 Move beyond the diet roller coaster and old triggers.
 Find peace with food, trust your body, and experience lasting freedom.

-• Therapy for Perfectionism & Self-Criticism
+Therapy for Perfectionism & Self-Criticism

 Therapy to soften perfectionistic pressure, heal performance-based worth, and build confidence rooted in who you truly are.